 We’ve found a few strategies for gearing up for winter without breaking the bank.
 First, before you drop a ton of money on winter gear for your baby, tot, or kid, check out your local thrift stores and used gear stores.
 Ask your fellow parent friends if they have anything they want to get rid of.
 Having a go-to source for secondhand gear can be a real treasure.

 Next, prioritize and think about how often you’ll really use something.
-We splurged on a couple Patagonia and merino wool pieces knowing that Max would be in them for five months straight.
+We splurged on a couple of Patagonia and merino wool pieces knowing that our boys would be in them for several months straight.
 We also hope we’ll have another one who can wear it next.

 Most of all, just get out there.
 Whatever gear you end up choosing, your kid, your sanity, and your family memories will thank you for making the effort to get outside, even when the temperature drops and the snow flies.

-Have a favorite we didn’t cover?
-Let us know, and we’ll check it out for future updates to the article.
+Have favorite winter layers for your kid?
+Let us know in the comments, and we’ll check them out for future updates to this article.